grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* [ ] no god-damning either: there is no god
 * [ ] make sure any compass bearing degrees references are oriented to the globe, not relative to the boat
 * [ ] add 'sail' label to diagrams (since it's a technical term you use often in the book)
-* [ ] add 'racks' to labels on diagram? (since it's a technical term you use often in the book)
+* [ ] add 'sleeping racks' to labels on diagram? (since it's a technical term you use often in the book)
 * [ ] cargo bay or cargo hold?
 (Fix on diagram too)
 	* I think it's a hold on a ship
 * [ ] bring Sylvia's first name into the story. it's too repetitive to refer to her without it.
 	* tough maybe Hemi is the only one who calls her by it
 * [ ] Have Percy address Hemi by his full name somewhere
 * [ ] Cassandra should always address percy as "Captain Percy"
+* [ ] Cassandra might have long fingernails that are painted and chipped; and short black curly hair
 * [ ] Percy should have a captain's chair in the control room.
 Or at least a station she stands at.
 * [ ] make sure you only explain active sonar once
 * [ ] make sure you make it clear early on that Hemi is the 'deck boss'